cdcasey/theatrical/README.md

 TheatriCAL

 ## Project Description
-THeatre rehearsals are notoriously difficult to schedule.
-An app
+Theatre rehearsals are notoriously difficult to schedule.
+Actors typically submit black-out dates on paper, email, or via google forms.
+Regardless of the method, theatre directors need to manually collate the information in order to schedule rehearsals.
+TheatriCAL puts all of the information necessary to schedule rehearsals in one place.
+Scheduling rehearsals has never been easier.

 ## Who uses it?
 Anyone trying to organize or be involved in a community theatre production.